bjohnson360/progsu-linkedin-guide/linkedin-guide.md

 > 💡 Treat *club leadership*, *research*, or *volunteering* as experience if it showcases initiative or teamwork.

-After adding and refining your experience, it shuold look something like this:
+After adding and refining your experience, it should look something like this:
 <img src="images/experience.png" alt="Experience" width="500"/>

 ---